-Back in September, Congress let the funding for the nation's Federally Qualifed Health Centers, or FQHCs.
+Back in September, Congress let the funding for the nation's Federally Qualifed Health Centers, or FQHCs, lapse.
 These centers serve as a health safety net for low-income families.
 Reno Public Radio’s Anh Gray sits down with the head of a Reno-based agency to learn what contingencies are planned if funding isn’t renewed.

 Chuck Duarte heads up Community Health Alliance.
 The agency has six facilities spread across the Reno-Sparks area.
 Without federal funding, Duarte says fewer people will have access to care.